purduesigbots/pros-docs/v5/api/c/misc.rst

 Clears all of the lines of the controller screen.

 .. note:: Controller text setting is a slow process, so updates faster than 10ms when on
           a wired connection or 50ms over Vexnet will not be applied to the controller.
+On vexOS version 1.0.0 this function will block for 110 ms.

 This function uses the following values of ``errno`` when an error state is reached:

 - ``EINVAL``  - A value other than ``E_CONTROLLER_MASTER`` or ``E_CONTROLLER_PARTNER`` is given.
 - ``EACCES``  - Another resource is currently trying to access the controller port.
+- ``EAGAIN``  - Could not send the text to the controller.

 Analogous to `pros::Controller::clear <../cpp/misc.html#clear>`_.